greenelab/deep-review/all-sections.md

 making methodological choices that either reduce the need for labeled examples or that use transformations to training data to increase the number of times it can be used before overfitting occurs.
-For example, the unsupervised and semi-supervised methods that we've discussed reduce the need for labeled examples [@5x3uMSKi].
+For example, the unsupervised and semi-supervised methods that we have discussed reduce the need for labeled examples [@5x3uMSKi].
 The anchor and learn framework [@A9JeoGV8] uses expert knowledge to identify high confidence observations from which labels can be inferred.
-The adversarial training example strategies that we've mentioned can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
-While adversarial training examples can be easily imagined for certain methods that operate on images, it's more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
+The adversarial training example strategies that we have mentioned can reduce overfitting, if transformations are available that preserve the meaningful content of the data while transforming irrelevant features [@Xxb4t3zO].
+While adversarial training examples can be easily imagined for certain methods that operate on images, it is more challenging to figure out what an equivalent transformation would be for a patient's clinical test results.
 Consequently, it may be hard to employ adversarial training examples, not to be confused with generative adversarial